antonio-datahack/snowflake/preguntas-entrevistas.md

 And this is often not "directly" related  to data anlytics.
 For example last week I was learning the framework Django creating rest apis and I spent long hours on it.
 And sometimes it is also hard to control  how many hours I devote to my work.
 when that happens I go to bed late  and I don't sleep enough.
 And there is a moment where I feel that my mind and my eyes are really tired.
 But now I am creating tasks and doing a week plan to organize my time better, and also I am doing breathing exercises before sleeping to disconnect from my day and to prepare my body to sleep better.
-I am traying to create more positiv habits. and start cuting all this habits that in a simple view look like good ones, because learning is allways good.
+I am trying to create more positive habits, and start giving up all these habits that in a simple view look like good ones, because learning is allways good.
 But they are no so effective.
 I am reading a book called atomic habits to change my mind in a better way.

 **4) Why should we hire you ?